yours7himanshu/v4/sitemap/homepage.md

 ## Hero Section

 "Where Dance Creates Community"
+A platform by dancers, where communities self-organize and thrive together.
 Join a movement of dancers building genuine connections through shared passion.
 From your first step to your next performance, we're dancing this journey together.

-Primary CTA: "Find Your Local Dance Community" Secondary CTA: "Share Your Dance Story"
+Primary CTA: "Find Your Local Community"
+Secondary CTA: "Start Something Beautiful"

 ## Dance Style Discovery